GoldernHaze/File-Explorer/README.md

 ## Features

 - Browse folders and files on your SSD
-- View and play videos with built-in player
+- View and play videos with built-in player.
 - Supports PDFs with a dedicated tab
 - Sort files by recent activity
 - Global Search Bar (also list other files)